jllorencetti/dirtyblog/README.md

 Usage
 =
-As said above, you need to store you posts files in the posts directory, and file names should follow this pattern:
+As said above, you need to store you posts files in the posts directory, and each post should have a URL, Title, Date and Content tags in the header of the file, check the sample post for information.
-YYYY-MM-DD_post-url_Post Title

-There's a sample post inside the posts directory.

-Please, turn off the DEBUG mode in the config.py file. :P
+Please, turn off the DEBUG mode in the config.py file when deploying to "production". :P

 Hope you enjoy. :)